Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 Digital sovereignty is the ability to control one’s own IT infrastructure and data with self-determination.
 For the public sector, this is not a luxury but a necessity.
 It is about controlling citizen data, independence from individual providers, and compliance with German and European legal norms (GDPR, Schrems II).

-A sovereign cloud in Germany provides the technical and organizational framework to ensure this control.
-It combines the innovative power of global hyperscalers (like Azure and GCP) with the strict requirements of German and European law.
+A sovereign cloud in Germany provides the technical and organisational framework to ensure this control.
+It combines the innovative power of global hyperscalers (like Azure, AWS and GCP) or European platforms with the strict requirements of German and European law.

 The Three Pillars of Digital Sovereignty